-Creditable Service: Creditable service includes active service.
-Members earn creditable service for each month they are employed in a covered position.
-It also may include credit for prior service the member has purchased or additional creditable service the member was granted.
-A member's total creditable service is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
+Service Credit: Service credit includes active service.
+Members earn service credit for each month they are employed in a covered position.
+It also may include credit for prior service the member has purchased or additional service credit the member was granted.
+A member's total service credit is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
 It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.
-The Board elected to provide the health insurance credit program as provided in Section 51.1-140-2 of the Code to all eligible, current and future Library retirees.
+The Board elected to provide the health insurance credit program as provided in Section 51.1-140-2 of the Code to all eligible current and future Library retirees.

 Vesting: Vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
-Members become vested when they have at least five years (60 months) of creditable service.
+Members become vested when they have at least five years (60 months) of service credit.
 Vesting means members are eligible to qualify for retirement if they meet the age and service requirements for their plan.